In this article

 Anglers age 16 and older need a Florida fishing license.
 Children under 16 fish free, and residents age 65+ fish free with proof of age and residency.

 Freshwater: April 4-5 and June 13-14, 2026.
-Saltwater: first weekend of June and first Saturday of September.
-Bag limits and species permits still apply.
+Saltwater: first weekend of June and first Saturday of September, plus the Saturday after Thanksgiving.
+Bag limits and size rules still apply, but FWC waives the license and permit requirements, including snook and spiny lobster permits, on those days.

 Florida requires a Snook Permit ($10), Tarpon Tag ($51.50) to keep tarpon, Spiny Lobster Permit ($5), and a free Reef Fish Permit for offshore reef species like grouper and snapper.